What you can use to collect environmental data

 Steps to follow:

-- Download the data onto a computer
+- Enter the recorded data into appropriate computer software

 - View the results and produce a graph or table of data